NinaZumel/NinaZumel.github.io/_books/2019-01-01-glimpses-of-the-unknown.md

 ---
+author: Mike Ashley (Editor)
 author_profile: true
+book_category: Ghost Stories
+date: 2019-01-01
 layout: review
-date: 2019-01-01
-title: "Glimpses of the Unknown"
-author: Mike Ashley (Editor)
-book_category: Ghost Stories
 olid: OL27337944M
+title: Glimpses of the Unknown
 ---

 More "lost" ghost stories!
 I love anthologies like this, but I accept that they can be hit or miss. *Glimpses of the Unknown* was gratifyingly more hit than miss.
 Great anthology.